ojdunn/android-2048-game/README.md

 Android supports programmatic and declarative user interface design.
 Declarative involves stating the geometric relationships of layout components.
 Android then uses the constraints to find the location and size for each component for a given phone.
 A layout tool editor allows you to drag and drop various components and set constraints.
 A corresponding XML file is created and can be edited to define constraints as well.

+Layouts are set up with container classes (children of `ViewGroup`) that contain widget classes (children of `View`).
+For example, a ConstraintLayout with several `TextView` and `Button` widgets defined in place using constraints.

+With the LinearLayout you can set the layout_weight attribute for all children to say how much of the screen they will fill (widgets and containers).
+When you do this the layout_height must be set to 0dp for vertical layout and layout_width set to 0dp for horizontal layout for this to work.
+You might also use a container layout class within this layout for more complex layouts.

 The UI of Android allows you to set themes, styles, and widget specific attributes.
 A theme applies widely across the app and can be assigned to the whole app or an activity.
 Theme attributes are semantic to allow easy changing of specific attributes, such as colorPrimary.
 You would then assign a color by listing a color value from a color xml file.
 Styles are normally assigned to a specific type of view, such as a Button.
 Styles allow you to extract common attribute values, maintain and change attributes by groups easier.

 Both themes and styles allow inheritance.
 This allows you to define common attributes at a parent theme or style, change just a few things, and have a theme/style for a certain Android version numbers with new features and allow older phones to use parent style attributes only.